pdera/pdera.github.io/people.md

 subduction zone modeling.
 Yi uses advanced crystallographic methods and synchrotron diffraction, as well as DFT calculations and phase equilibria modeling to study previously unknown discontinuous transformations in natural mantle pyroxenes and model synthetic end-members.
 Within this project we collaborate with several other CDAC-supported groups, including Princeton University, University of Arizona and Northwestern University.
+Yi is a recipient of the prestigious continuing graduate student Bullard Fellowship for 2017.
 </div>

 <div class="clear"> </div>